 When liquidity is restored to the Forex market after the weekend, the Asian markets are naturally the first to observe action.
 In other words, Forex market trading hours start there.
-Activity (although not officially) from this part of the world is actually represented by the Tokyo capital markets, which are live from 00:00 - 06:00 GMT.
-Nonetheless, there are a lot of other countries with considerable pull that are present during this period, including Australia, China, New Zealand and Russia.
+Activity (although not officially) from this part of the world is actually represented by the Tokyo capital markets, which are live between 00:00 - 06:00 GMT.
+Nonetheless, there are a lot of other countries with considerable pull that are present during this period, including Australia, China, New Zealand, and Russia.

-Taking into account how scattered those markets are, it makes sense that the start and end of the Asian session is stretched beyond the standard Tokyo market hours Forex.
+Taking into account how scattered those markets are, it makes sense that the start and end of the Asian session is stretched beyond the standard Tokyo market hours for Forex.
 In fact, to allow for these different markets' activities, Asian hours are frequently considered to run between 23:00 - 08:00 GMT.

 European trading session or London session

 Later in the trading day, just prior to the Asian trading hours coming to a close, the European session takes over in keeping the currency market active.
-This Forex trading time zone is very dense and involves a number of key financial markets.
+This Forex trading time zone is very dense, and involves a number of key financial markets.
 London takes the honour of identifying the parameters for the European session.

-We remind you that official business hours in London run between 07:30 - 15:30 GMT.
+Official business hours in London run between 07:30 - 15:30 GMT.
 This trading period is enlarged owing to other capital markets' presence (including France and Germany) prior to the official open in the UK, whilst the end of the trading session is pushed back as volatility holds until London closes.
-Therefore the European Forex trading hours GMT are commonly observed as running from 07:00 - 16:00 GMT.
+Therefore, the European Forex trading hours GMT are commonly observed as running between 07:00 - 16:00 GMT.

 North American trading session or New York session